Search

 Like fiber supplements, you can give probiotics before a stressful event that can trigger diarrhea in your Labrador.
 But probiotics are also a healthy daily option for your dog’s digestive health since they help fight harmful bacteria in the gut.

-Your Labrador might always succeed in convincing you to give it some of your plate contents with its puppy dog eyes.
-But it would be best if you don’t give in, especially when your dog has diarrhea.
+Your Labrador might always convince you to give it some of your plate contents with its puppy dog eyes.
+But don’t give in, especially when your dog has diarrhea!

-Some human foods are poisonous for dogs, and yielding to your Lab’s begging eyes can be the cause for Labrador runny poop.
+Some human foods are poisonous for dogs, and yielding to your Lab’s begging eyes can be the cause of Labrador runny poop.

 Human foods that can cause diarrhea in Labradors include: